0xSR42/notes/notes-on-governance.md

 society.
 (Godel, [Incompleteness Theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems))

-Furthermore these ideologies are relatively new
+Furthermore, these ideologies are relatively new
 (one or two centuries old at most) and incomplete compared to history.
-Therefore one should use individualism to one’s advantage.
+Therefore, one should use individualism to one’s advantage.
 Enemies of open society will use misinformation, propaganda, lies, gas-lighting and other forms of psychological manipulation to make life hell for others.
 (Popper, [Open Society and its Enemies](https://www.economist.com/democracy-in-america/2016/01/31/from-the-archives-the-open-society-and-its-enemies-revisited))

-A large population comprising of cultures with different governance systems which have conflicting tenets, can’t be governed by a single mind for that person will either enforce their cognitive bias on others or suffer from cognitive dissonance if they choose to make sense out of conflicting
+A large population consisting of cultures with different governance systems which have conflicting tenets, can’t be governed by a single mind for that person will either enforce their cognitive bias on others or suffer from cognitive dissonance if they choose to make sense out of conflicting